 Chronic pyelonephritis is often asymptomatic.
 There may be features of acute or recurrent infection, or of complications of significant renal damage:

 - Failure to thrive

-- Urine microscopy, culture and sensitivity: this may be helpful in identifying the organism involved but negative urine culture does not exclude diagnosis.
+- Urine microscopy, culture and sensitivity: this may be helpful in identifying the organism involved in recurrent infection but negative urine culture does not exclude diagnosis.

 - Intravenous pyelogram (IVP) may show small kidneys, ureteric and caliceal dilatation/blunting with cortical scarring.

-- Voiding cystourethrogram (VCUG) may help to identify reflux.
+- Micturating cystourethrogram (MCUG) may help to identify reflux.

 - Ultrasound and KUB X-ray may show stones but are not sensitive for reflux nephropathy.

-- Blood pressure should be controlled to slow the progression of renal failure.
+- Blood pressure should be controlled to slow the progression of chronic kidney disease.
 Ideally angiotensin-converting enzyme (ACE) inhibitors should be used.

 - Supervening UTI may require lengthier courses of antibiotics than are normally given.

-- Severe underlying vesicoureteral reflux diagnosed in children may require antibiotics prophylactically until puberty or until the reflux resolves (see 'Prevention', below).
+- Severe underlying VUR diagnosed in children may require antibiotics prophylactically until puberty or until the reflux resolves (see 'Prevention', below).

 - Surgical re-implantation of the ureters may be needed in severe cases but, in most cases, surgical management is not superior to medical.

-- Progressive renal scarring with reflux nephropathy and renal failure
+- Progressive renal scarring with reflux nephropathy and CKD.

 - Urea-splitting organisms can lead to staghorn calculi - the usual culprit is Proteus spp.

 Adults with chronic pyelonephritis generally have good prognosis with preserved renal function if treated promptly.

 Many children with VUR do not develop renal scarring, although data are lacking.
 Higher grades of VUR correlate with higher rates of renal scars.